jessibug-os/EstraDial/README.md

 Where D, k1, k2, and k3 are different for each ester.
 For example, valerate has completely different parameters than enanthate, which is why they feel so different.

+## Reference cycle data

+The "Cis Women Cycle" reference line shown on the graph represents median estradiol levels throughout a natural menstrual cycle.
+This data comes from:

+**"Extensive monitoring of the natural menstrual cycle using the serum biomarkers estradiol, luteinizing hormone and progesterone"** ([PMC8042396](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8042396/))

+The study tracked 23 naturally cycling women and provided median estradiol values across cycle phases.
+Values were standardized to a 29-day cycle with ovulation at day 15, and converted from pmol/L to pg/mL for display in this calculator.

+Key reference points:
+- Early follicular: ~34 pg/mL
+- Mid follicular: ~47 pg/mL
+- Late follicular: ~126 pg/mL
+- Ovulation peak: ~223 pg/mL
+- Mid luteal: ~138 pg/mL

 ## Supported esters

 - Estradiol Benzoate